sendobox/sendobox/README.md

 These instructions will get your copy of the project up and running on your local machine for development and testing purposes.

 * First get all dependencies working.
+* Sendobox is build with python2.7.
+For guaranteed working order it is adviced to also use python 2.7.
 * It is recommended to also install snappy, a link between python and SNAP (ESA Toolbox), for preprocessing the downloaded data.
 A installation guide can be found in the [Documentation sendobox.github.io](https://sendobox.github.io/sendobox/) und the installation section.